-On November 5, 2020, BCE announced a normal course issuer bid (2020 NCIB) to purchase for cancellation up to 10% of the public float of each series of BCE's outstanding First Preferred Shares (Preferred Shares) that are listed on the Toronto Stock Exchange (TSX).
+On November 5, 2020, BCE announced a normal course issuer bid (2020 NCIB) to purchase for cancellation up to 10% of the public float of each series of BCE's outstanding Preferred Shares that are listed on the Toronto Stock Exchange (TSX).
 The 2020 NCIB extended from November 9, 2020 to November 8, 2021, and BCE repurchased and cancelled an aggregate of 41,400 Preferred Shares under the 2020 NCIB.
-On November 4, 2021, BCE announced the renewal of its normal course issuer bid (2021 NCIB), which will extend from November 9, 2021 to November 8, 2022, or an earlier date should BCE complete its purchases under the 2021 NCIB.
-BCE initiated the 2021 NCIB because it believes that, from time to time, the Preferred Shares may trade in price ranges that do not fully reflect their value.
+On November 4, 2021, BCE announced the renewal of its normal course issuer bid (2021 NCIB), which extended from November 9, 2021 to November 8, 2022.
+BCE did not repurchase any Preferred Shares under the 2021 NCIB.
+On November 3, 2022, BCE announced the renewal of its normal course issuer bid (2022 NCIB), which will extend from November 9, 2022 to November 8, 2023, or an earlier date should BCE complete its purchases under the 2022 NCIB.
+BCE initiated the 2022 NCIB because it believes that, from time to time, the Preferred

+Shares may trade in price ranges that do not fully reflect their value.
 BCE believes that, in such circumstances, the repurchase of its Preferred Shares represents an appropriate use of its available funds.

-The actual number of Preferred Shares to be repurchased under the 2021 NCIB and the timing of such repurchases will be at BCE's discretion and shall be subject to the limitations set out by the TSX.
-The 2021 NCIB may be conducted through the facilities of the TSX as well as alternative trading systems in Canada, if eligible, or by such other means as may be permitted by securities regulatory authorities.
-At December 31, 2021, BCE had repurchased no Preferred Shares under the 2021 NCIB.
+The actual number of Preferred Shares to be repurchased under the 2022 NCIB and the timing of such repurchases will be at BCE's discretion and shall be subject to the limitations set out by the TSX.
+The 2022 NCIB may be conducted through the facilities of the TSX as well as alternative trading systems in Canada, if eligible, or by such other means as may be permitted by securities regulatory authorities.
+At December 31, 2022, BCE had repurchased and cancelled 584,300 Preferred Shares under the 2022 NCIB.